saga0619/HID-BLE-relay-host/README.md

 ## Features

 ### 1. **HDMI Video Display**
-- Captures and displays real-time HDMI video feed via a USB capture card.
+- Captures and displays real-time HDMI video feed via a USB capture card, via pyqt5
-- Supports high resolutions (up to 1920x1080 at 60 FPS).
-- Maintains aspect ratio for seamless viewing.

-### 2. **Keyboard Input Transmission via BLE**
+### 2. **Keyboard and Mouse Input Transmission via BLE**
-- Detects and processes key press and release events when the application is focused.
+- Detects and processes key and mouse press and release events when the application is focused.
-- Sends key events to the **HID Relay Dongle** using a custom Nordic UART Service (NUS) over BLE.
+- Sends key events and absolute mouse event to the **HID Relay Dongle** using a custom Nordic UART Service (NUS) over BLE.
-- Ensures low-latency input relay for real-time interactions.

 ### 3. **Custom BLE UUIDs**
 The application communicates with the dongle using the following custom UUIDs: